 - Airlines administrative offices: On the second floor are the airlines’ offices with large stores.

-- Post Office: A stand of SERPOST (government postal service) is located between the Airlines’ administrative offices and Airport administrative offices.
+- Post Office: A stand of SERPOST (government postal service) is located between the Airlines’ administrative offices and the Airport administrative offices.
 The service work at the national and international level and letters, postcards, and little package can be sent.

 - Pharmacy: A drugstore is located next to the Post office and just over the health center.
 This is so complete and is open 24 hours a day, every week.